plvhx/schnell/README.md

 ### Schnell

-Schnell (meaning 'fast' in German) is the PHP micro framework that use most of the Slim framework components.
+Schnell (meaning 'fast' in German) is the PHP micro framework that use most of the Slim framework components and Doctrine ORM as the default persistence manager.

 #### Run locally